Aidirrr/prayer-reminder-chrome-extension/README.md

 - Click on the extension icon to see today's prayer times.
 - Click the "Settings" link in the popup, or right-click the extension icon and choose "Options" to configure your location (City and Country) and notification preferences.

+## Contributing & Credits

+This project was vibe-coded with the assistance of Gemini Code Assist.

+Feel free to fork this repository, submit pull requests, and help improve it!